-We specialize in children’s behavioral health and those who need the extra level of care residential treatment offers.
-One of the first residential treatment facilities in the nation with comprehensive assessment and treatment for kids, we focus on children age 8 to 14.
+We specialize in children’s behavioral health and those who need the extra level of care that residential treatment offers.
+We focus on children ages 8 to 14 in our OCD and Anxiety children’s residential care, which was one of the first residential treatment facilities in the nation with comprehensive assessment and treatment for kids.
+Our outcomes show that our OCD and anxiety disorders treatment works.

 Rogers ensures specialty residential care for kids as part of a continuum of care for children and adolescents that spans several specialty areas.
 While we emphasize treatment for OCD and related anxiety disorders, we can help children facing the following disorders:

 - Separation anxiety